sib-swiss/NGS-variants-training/docs/day1/reproducibility.md

 ### Some good practices for reproducibility

-During today and tomorrow we will work with a small *E. coli* dataset to practice quality control, alignment and alignment filtering.
-You can consider this as a small project.
 During the exercise you will be guided to adhere to the following basic principles for reproducibility:

 1. **Execute the commands from a script** in order to be able to trace back your steps
 2. **Number scripts** based on their order of execution (e.g. `01_download_reads.sh`)